 Patients with intravascular volume depletion without shock can receive infusion at a controlled rate, typically 500 mL/hour.
 Children should have their fluid deficit calculated Practical Rehydration Example Dehydration is significant depletion of body water and, to varying degrees, electrolytes.
 Symptoms and signs include thirst, lethargy, dry mucosa, decreased urine output, and, as the degree... read more and replacement given over 24 hours (half in the first 8 hours).

-End Point and Monitoring
+End Point and Monitoring of Fluid Resuscitation

 The actual end point of fluid therapy in shock is to optimize tissue perfusion.
 However, this parameter is not measured directly.
 Surrogate end points include clinical indicators of end-organ perfusion and measurements of preload.